Erotemic/ubelt/README.rst

 * tqdm: progress bars - https://pypi.org/project/tqdm/
 * pooch: data downloading - https://pypi.org/project/pooch/
 * timerit: snippet timing for benchmarks - https://github.com/Erotemic/timerit

+Ubelt is included in the the [bestof-python list](https://github.com/ml-tooling/best-of-python), which contains many other tools that you should check out.

 History: